futurestages/OnBoardXR_Landing_Page/docs/mrs-nemo.md

 The most compelling application of the cueing system was a “Kraken attack” in the story, where [`“grouped cues”`]() allowed multiple animated objects to be triggered in succession by clicking on a single button on the stage manager’s graphic user interface.

 ### Mrs. Nemo Remount
-The team released an [abstract on their experience collaborating on Mrs. Nemo with OnBoardXR]((https://thewritingplatform.com/2022/05/the-making-of-an-immersical/) and initially concluded they wished to explore alternative social vr platforms to expand the piece.
-In the Summer of 2022, the team requested support to reprise Mrs. Nemo using OnBoardXR’s codebase and sponsor server to present at an academic conference.
+The team released an [abstract on their experience collaborating on Mrs. Nemo with OnBoardXR](https://thewritingplatform.com/2022/05/the-making-of-an-immersical/), initially concluding the desire to explore alternative social vr platforms.
+In the Summer of 2022, the team requested support to reprise Mrs. Nemo using OnBoardXR’s codebase and sponsor server to perform at an academic conference.

-OnBoardXR is delighted by the success of Mrs. Nemo as the first in a series of musicals from this team that aim to retell episodes from Victorian literature from an imaginary wife’s perspective using virtual reality storytelling tools and technology.
+OnBoardXR is delighted by the success of Mrs. Nemo as the first in a series of anticipated musicals from this team which aim to retell episodes from Victorian literature from an imaginary wife’s perspective using virtual reality storytelling tools and technology.